 Regional Market Differences and Global Expansion

 GPU rental prices vary widely by region, creating opportunities for cost optimization.
-U.S. East Coast deployments average $5.76 per unit per day, while West Coast deployments run $6.60 per unit per day as of March 2025.
+A 2025 regional pricing analysis found U.S. East Coast deployments averaging $5.76 per unit per day, while West Coast deployments ran $6.60 per unit per day.
 These regional price variations can add up to substantial differences for long-running workloads.

 North America currently holds the largest market share, but Asia Pacific is projected to be the fastest-growing region.
 This expansion is creating new opportunities for providers who can deliver consistent experiences across regions.